aiven/aiven-docs/docs/products/grafana/get-started.md

 1. Log in to the [Aiven Console](https://console.aiven.io/).
 2. Follow
-    [these instructions](/docs/platform/howto/create_new_service) to create a new Aiven for Grafana service.
+    [these instructions](/docs/platform/howto/create_new_service) to create an Aiven for Grafana service.

 Once the service is ready, the status changes to *Running*.
 Depending on your selected cloud provider and region, this generally takes a couple